-In his fabulous 1926 novel The Sun Also Rises, Ernest Hemingway famously wrote that bankruptcy happens in two ways: “gradually and then suddenly”.
+In his fabulous 1926 novel, The Sun Also Rises, Ernest Hemingway famously wrote that bankruptcy happens in two ways: “gradually and then suddenly”.

 Most enterprises experience a decline in their DDI as a gradual process.
 There are hints, of course, that the network’s foundation is slowly being eaten away.
-Yet in the absence of an event that draws attention to DDI specifically, most of the impact of these things happens slow enough that nobody notices.
+Yet in the absence of an event that draws attention to DDI specifically, most of the impact of these things happens slowly enough that nobody notices.

 There are many symptoms of gradual DDI decline, most of which happen in parallel: